department-of-veterans-affairs/next-build/README.md

 docker run --name next-redis -p 6379:6379 -d redis
 ```

-This will start [redis](https://redis.io/) in a docker container that can be reached from your localhost.`localhost:6379`.
+This will start [redis](https://redis.io/) in a docker container that can be reached from your localhost (e.g. `redis://localhost:6379`).
 For more on how this project uses redis, check the [caching readme](READMEs/caching.md).

 ## Documentation (WIP)